biscuit-auth/biscuit/SPECIFICATIONS.md

 #### Algorithms

-Biscuit supports multiple signature algorithms for it blocks, that can change between blocks in one token.
+Biscuit supports multiple signature algorithms for its blocks, that can change between blocks in one token.
 The algorithm kind is defined in the `Algorithm` enum of the protobuf serialization of the public key.
 The `nextSecret` field in the proof section of the token uses the same algorithm as the `nextKey`